mithrandie/csvq/docs/_posts/2006-01-02-control-flow.md

 : [Statements]({{ '/reference/statement.html' | relative_url }})

 A If statement executes the first _statements_ that _condition_ is TRUE.
-If no condition is TRUE, it executes the _statements_ of the ELSE expression.
+If no condition is TRUE, the _statements_ of the ELSE expression are executed.

 ## While Loop
 {: #while_loop}